floriannicolas/braowser.js/README.md

 * Screen resolution

-## Current version : 1.0.4
+## Current version : 1.0.5

 ### What's new in the latest version :

-- An example page has been added
-- Fix for ie
+- Adding braowser method to check class

 ## Examples :